Following an early retirement, Ed Root (1865-1960) built many unique

 purchase at the Grassroots Art Center.

-clothing, furniture and this two seater automobile from pull tabs.
+clothing, furniture and this two seat automobile from pull tabs.